AML CTF Hub

 Major reforms to the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) and Australia’s broader AML CTF regime will take effect for Australian legal practitioners in July 2026.

-• be enrolled as a reporting entity.
-You will be able to access the online enrolment system from 31 March 2026
+• be enrolled as a reporting entity (if you deliver designated services).
+The online enrolment system opens 31 March 2026.

-• have an AML program, either because you have adopted the starter program provided by AUSTRAC or have developed your own.
-The starter program will be available in December 2025
+• have an AML program, either because you have adapted the starter program provided by AUSTRAC or have developed your own.

 • have trained your staff on your AML CTF program and processes